osuosl-cookbooks/rdiff-backup/README.md

 * Can back up clients managed by Chef
 * Can back up clients not managed by Chef
 * Can send Nagios alerts if backups fail, start late, run too long, grow too quickly, or become corrupted
+* Can back up MySQL databases
-* [Planned] Can back up MySQL and PostgreSQL databases
+* [Planned] Can back up PostgreSQL databases

 Overview
 --------